Free Trip Plan

 How do I get around?

-Montenegro's mountain area is mainly remote and public transportation is not available.
+Montenegro's mountain area is quite remote and public transportation is not available.
 There are a few taxi providers available in case of need.
+We can arrange activity days with a local driver to take you between places.

 What are the usual opening hours for shops?